 Laser for hemorrhoids has been shown to demonstrate effectiveness in improving bleeding and pain symptoms in patients with both internal and external hemorrhoids.

 It has been proven that the laser hemorrhoid treatment procedure is more effective than rubber band ligation in reducing postoperative pain, resolving symptoms, and improving quality of life in patients with grade II or III hemorrhoids with incomplete mucosal prolapse.

 What Is Infrared Coagulation?

 Infrared coagulation, a minimally invasive, state-of-the-art office-based option that uses infrared light or heat to treat your hemorrhoidal disease.
 Infrared Coagulation (IRC) has quickly become one of the most widely used office laser treatment for hemorrhoids.

 The IRC or Infrared coagulator has a light source at its tip which applies heat to the base of the hemorrhoid column.
 This procedure causes scar tissue to form at the site and can lead to shrinking or disappearance of the hemorrhoid column.
 This procedure is usually very well tolerated with minimal side effects.
 Each treatment will only take a few minutes, and you may need several separate treatments to ensure all areas are covered.
 Patients can often return to work and their regular activities soon after treatment.

 Why You May Need Infrared Coagulation?

 Infrared coagulation is effective in treating hemorrhoids of both small- and medium-size.
-If you’re suffering from irritating internal hemorrhoids that continue to cause pain, bleeding and other symptoms not responding to conservative management, IRC treatment for hemorrhoids might be the answer.
+If you’re suffering from irritating internal hemorrhoids that continue to cause pain, bleeding and other symptoms not responding to conservative management, IRC treatment for hemorrhoids in NYC might be the answer.